CarnegieHall/linked-data/README.md

 All contents are released under the terms described in the [MIT License](https://github.com/CarnegieHall/linked-data/blob/master/LICENSE) included in this repository.

 ## ACKNOWLEDGEMENTS
-Thank you to [Matt Miller](https://github.com/thisismattmiller) for his contributions to this project.
+Thank you to [Matt Miller](https://github.com/thisismattmiller) and [Gabe Mangiante](https://www.linkedin.com/in/gabemangiante/) for their contributions to this project.

 Thank you to the following organizations for inspiration and commitment to the open data community:
 - [Linked Jazz](https://linkedjazz.org/)